-In deeply remote wilderness all across the immense North American continent, there are mysterious, foreboding otherworldly places that defy imagination and inspire wonderment and awe.
-Far from crowded cities sprawling footprint of humankind, a remarkable 47% of the USA and 90% of Canada remain uninhabited wildland backcountry.
+In the deeply remote wilderness all across the immense North American continent, there are mysterious, foreboding otherworldly places that defy imagination and inspire wonderment and awe.
+Far from crowded city’s sprawling footprint of humankind, a remarkable 47% of the USA and 90% of Canada remain a mostly uninhabited wildland backcountry.

-These vast hinterlands remain elusive, untamed by the modern world and hidden from encroaching civilization.
-It is here in these hallowed wilds that earth colors interact with weather effects and atmospheric conditions to create inspirational visions of nature that can only be seen from this rarefied space in the air up here ~ Where Eagles Fly ~
+These vast hinterlands remain elusive, untamed by the modern world, and hidden from encroaching civilization.
+It is here in these hallowed wilds that earth colors interact with weather effects and dramatic atmospheric conditions to create inspirational visions of nature that can only be seen from this rarefied space up here ~ Where Eagles Fly ~

 WILDERNESS CAMPING IN A BUSHPLANE

 Camping out of a bush plane in the wild is an experience of either extreme solitude, when in the wilds alone, or great camaraderie when sharing a campsite with a very small group of pilots who love the back-country.
-We have fly-in get-togethers where groups of pilots, young and old, male and female and lots of families all fly to a remote wilderness spot to camp together in these hard-to-reach locations,
+We have fly-in get-togethers where groups of pilots, young and old, male and female, and lots of families from across the continent all fly into a remote wilderness spot to camp together in these hard-to-reach locations.